Fulbito5Manager/ranking_app/README.md

 The current service will serve as a ranking system that will communicate with the main services(partido_service, jugador_service, equipo_service, etc.).
 It will provide a personal ranking profile for each individual player.
 Improving the experience of its users so they can enjoy a more competitive aspect of match making!

 ## Tests
-The application counts with at least a 80% test coverage over `tests/` folder.
+The application counts with at least an 80% test coverage over `tests/` folder.
 It also provide examples for edge cases and common possible errors in every service.

 ### **Setup Instructions**